YiyunZhou/GSU-Text-Mining-Workshop-Fall-2015/Instruction.md

-**Please follow the following step 1-10 to set up your python environment.**
+**Please follow the following step 1-10 to set up your python environment and make sure your computer has Internet connection.**

 #### Step 1: Install Anaconda